Kourtney Kardashian Focuses On Kids After Going Public With Boyfriend Younes, Hangs With Travis Barker?

 Kourtney Kardashian and Younes Bendjima were first seen together in France in late 2015, months after Kardashian’s rumored romance with Justin Bieber came to an end.

-Scott Disick, Kourtney Kardashian, and their family, including her sisters, Kim and Khloe Kardashian and Kendall and Kylie Jenner, are currently in production on the 14th season of Keeping Up With the Kardashians.
+Scott Disick, Kourtney Kardashian, and their family, including her sisters, Kim and Khloe Kardashian, and Kendall and Kylie Jenner, are currently in production on the 14th season of Keeping Up With the Kardashians.

 [Featured Image by Jason Merritt/Getty Images]